jtz15/jtz15/README.md

 * 🛠️ Developer Tools: Jira, Git/GitHub, VS Code, Bash, Yarn, Brew, Confluence, Postman, Object Oriented Programming

 🚀 Experience
+* Associate Product Manager intern @RBC => Liaised with designers and engineers to launch an MVP of a new education and promotional site to encourage more application teams to migrate to Cloud.
+Developed a Database as a Service (DBaaS) roadmap to enable Amazon RDS for PostgreSQL and Azure PostgreSQL Flexible Server in Q2 2023 on Kyvos, RBC’s containerized application deployment platform.

 * Back-end Software Engineer intern @Mark43 => Built a reverse geocoding REST API for Mark43’s Computer-Aided Dispatching System (CAD) used by police dispatchers.
 Users enter in a Lat/Long coordinate and the closest address is returned using a triangulation computation SQL query.
 Java Guice project with MySQL and Maven.